-Research Methods for Health Professionals (3 cr.)
+HCM 4308 Online Course Research Methods for Health Professionals (3 cr.)

-This course focuses on basic concepts of statistics such as measures of central tendency and variability; concepts of test validity, reliability, and objectivity; and on basic techniques used in inferential statistics.
+This course focuses on basic concepts of statistics such as measures of central tendency and variability; concepts of test validity, reliability, and objectivity; and basic techniques used in inferential statistics.
 This course will also examine the basic components required for designing, conducting, and interpreting health-related research.
-Topics discussed include research design, methodologies, observational studies, experimental and quasi- experimental design, inherent biases, ethical considerations, use of primary and secondary data, statistical techniques and software programs utilized to analyze and interpret data, and common formats used to report the findings.
+Topics discussed include research design, methodologies, observational studies, experimental and quasi-experimental design, inherent biases, ethical considerations, use of primary and secondary data, statistical techniques and software programs utilized to analyze and interpret data, and common formats used to report the findings.
 (Prerequisites: HCM 1301 and HCM 3002)

-Development and Strategic Planning in Healthcare (3 cr.)
+HCM 4320 Online Course Development and Strategic Planning in Healthcare